RaviSankar-Dev/-AI-Helpdesk-Chat-Agent/README.md

 - Easy to extend with additional features or hosting on cloud platform
 ## Features
 - User friendly chat interface with styling and animations
-- AI-powered responses using OpenAI GPT-3.5-turbo model
+- AI-powered responses using Groq LLM model
 - Backend API built with Flask, handling AI requests securely
 - Cross-Origin Resource Sharing (CORS) enabled for frontend/backend interactions
 - Loading indicator to show typing status